 In deciding on a pupils' level of attainment at the end of a key stage, teachers should judge which description best fits the pupil's performance.
 It is important in the assessment of Design and Technology that consideration is given to the processes undertaken, the end product and whether the child has achieved the set objective.

-Each class teacher is responsible for recording their pupil's progress against the objectives for each unit of work and National Curriculum level descriptions.
-Whether a pupil is below, in line or above expectations will be recorded at the end of each academic year and passed on to the next class teacher.
-Our assessing methods include the following as appropriate;
+Each Class teacher is responsible for recording their pupil's progress against the objectives for that National Curriculum Unit of work.
+Whether the pupil is below expectations, in line with expectations or exceeding, expectations will be recorded at the end of each academic year on the Sherwood half termly assessment grids.
+These are archived each year for the next teacher to access.
+Comments will be made on the end of year report and passed on to parents.